ibra303/market-management/README.md

 # market-management
-section management in specific market - print best  section  and the bad section in specific  day buy counting sold items
+Section management in specific market - find best section  and the bad section in specific day by counting sold items.